Shawn Drover: Personal life

 He currently resides near Atlanta, Georgia, has a wife, a daughter, a son, and grandson.
 On May 5, the same date as his birthday, 2010, his first grandson was born.

 Shawn is a huge fan of the NFL, and College Football.
 His favorite team is the Pittsburgh Steelers.
 He is also a huge NHL fan citing favorite teams such as the Montreal Canadiens, Toronto Maple Leafs, Tampa Bay Lightning, Pittsburgh Penguins, and the Calgary Flames.
 Shawn is an avid golfer as well, and participates in several charitable golf events each year.

 Gear

-Shawn Drover endorses Yamaha Drums, Sabian, Evans Drumheads, Toca percussion, Extreme Isolation headphones and Pro-Mark Drumsticks.
+Drover endorses Yamaha Drums, Sabian, Evans Drumheads, Toca percussion, Extreme Isolation headphones and Pro-Mark Drumsticks.
 The "MegaKit" used on tours from 2004 through 2010 was manufactured by Ferguson Fabrication out of Tempe, Arizona.
 The structure was revised and redesigned making the cage lighter and easier to assemble.
-Shawn formerly from October 2006 to February 2014 endorsed the DDRUM maple kit and electronic DDRUM triggers with Sabian cymbals.
+Drover endorsed the DDRUM maple kit and electronic DDRUM triggers with Sabian cymbals from October 2006 to February 2014.